wario-land/HackVault/tutorials/patch-feature.md

 ## How does it work?

 WL4Editor will use gcc from the ARM EABI to compile your C patch into ASM, then assemble that ASM file into an object file, then extract the binary from the object file for use in your patch.
 Then, WL4Editor uses the same method it typically uses for any other saving feature to find a place for your compiled patch code.
-Finally, it applies hooks to the ROM, and makes a master record of all patches in an RATS chunk so that patch entries can be read from your ROM or removed.
+Finally, it applies hooks to the ROM, and makes a master record of all patches in a RATS chunk so that patch entries can be read from your ROM or removed.

 The hook string may contain a pointer to your patch code, denoted by the identifier "P".
 WL4Editor first determines the location of the patch code in RATS, and then uses those save chunk addresses to replace P with the address in RATS space.
 The code is compiled in Thumb mode, and these address are incremented by 1 so that execution of the patch will be initiated in Thumb mode.